-The Academy accepts case study submissions, from residents only, for the 2020 Grand Rounds: Cases and Experts from Around the World symposium.
+The Academy accepts case study submissions, from residents only, for the 2021 Grand Rounds: Cases and Experts from Around the World symposium.
+So that all residents have an opportunity to submit a case to present, the Grand Rounds symposium will be offered virtually in 2021.

-Selected authors are invited to present their Case Report at the symposium during AAO 2020.
+Selected authors are invited to present their Case Report at the symposium during AAO 2021 Virtual.
 Authors will be notified of selection at the end of August.

 All submissions are accepted through the Academy's website; individuals submitting abstracts need to use an existing user account or create one.
 All Academy members (present and past), past program participants and those who have ever attended an AAO meeting already have an Academy user account.
 Do not create a duplicate account, check first to see if you have one using the forgot password or forgot email features in the login section.